allebone/help.omni.af.mil/docs/PEX/Displays.md

 3. Click View Details and the Continuation Training Summary opens.
 4. Use the search field to locate specific tasks.
 5. Tasks are categorized as Overdue, Short Warning, Long warning, Current, and Proficiency.
-6. Click the category title to expand and col apse its listing.
+6. Click the category title to expand and collapse its listing.
 Click the link next to each task to view more details.

 _Check your Schedule on the Home page_